Health benefits of breastfeeding babies

 Support for breastfeeding mums

 Breastfeeding isn’t just a one-person task.
-It’s the mums who feed, but when fathers, partners, families, workplaces, and communities show their support, mothers are more likely to start breastfeeding and continue breastfeeding for longer.
+It’s the mums who feed, but fathers, partners, families, workplaces, and communities can show their support.

 That support includes: